Ashb87/Ms3-Movie-Review/README.md

 ## About

 This website has been created for my Milestone 3 Datacentric Development project.
-As a movie fan myself and after speaking with my mentor, I decided I would like to create a site where users can add and browse movie reviews of all genres.
+As a movie fan myself and after speaking with my mentor, I decided I would like to create a movie catalog site where users can add and browse movies of all genres, giving snippets of information for each movie as well as a movie image, their own review and a star rating.
 Using the CRUD functionality they will be able to create their own account.
-From here they can add, edit and delete their own reviews.
-As well as read the reviews from other users.
+From here they can add, edit and delete their own movies.
+As well as view movies added by other users.

 ## Contents